 - support under part VI of the Immigration and Asylum Act 1999

-(If you receive Working Tax Credits you will not be eligible unless you are receiving a four week 'run on' payment after stopping work)
+If you get Working Tax Credits you will not be eligible unless you are receiving the four week 'run on' payment after stopping work.

-- children attending local authority maintained nurseries, providing they receive education before and after lunch
+- children at local authority maintained nurseries, providing they receive education before and after lunch

 - students aged between 16 and 19 who go to Elms Bank Specialist Arts College sixth form